-A risk assessment that considers material flow (Figure 1) will be used by the EPA in deciding when to manage excessive stockpiling of materials, and stockpile abandonment risks, by requiring licence holders to provide a financial assurance.
-Poor material flow is where material flowing into a site (x) is greater that material flowing to a 'fate' (y) over a maximum time period of two years and/or milestones are not met in accordance with an approved Stockpile Management Plan (SPMP) (refer to Stockpile Management Plan on the following page).
+Poor material flow is where material flowing into a site (x) is greater that material flowing to a 'fate' (y) over a maximum time period of two years and/or milestones are not met in accordance with an approved stockpile management plan (refer to Stockpile Management Plan below).

-The resulting stockpile can be a costly environmental liability if abandoned and may require a financial assurance to manage this risk.
+Poor material flow is a risk indicator of inappropriate stockpiling and abandonment.
+The stockpiling as a result of poor material flow can be a costly environmental liability if abandoned.
+Stockpile controls including a financial assurance may be required to manage this risk.